Sapphirine/Trading-Strategy-Crypto-Currency/README.md

 An automatic trading AI on cryptocurrencies market, including a built-in reinforcement learning trading strategies, exchange api transaction, stop-losing mechanism and emergency alert.

 ## Instruction
-execute runhabanero.sh under Habanero system ('chmod 744 runhabanero.sh'first)
+execute runhabanero.sh under Habanero system (`chmod 744 runhabanero.sh` first)
-If you are not using habanero, install the packages by 'pip install -r requirements.txt'
+If you are not using habanero, install the packages by `pip install -r requirements.txt`

 ## Package Dependencies